 As stated in Section 1.6.4 of the Draft EIS, "Parking for the golf course clubhouse and community golf pro shop buildings will consist of 146 stalls, where 145 spaces are required." (see Sheet C-104 of the revised Project for parking calculations).
 Section 1.7 of the Draft EIS details the operational aspects of the facilities based on the proposed project.
-The clubhouse is to serve the existing membership with improved facilities as well as the clubhouse employees, and is not expected to substantially change employee count or member use of the facility.
-Golf course maintenance employees will continue to park their private vehicles in the maintenance area.
+The clubhouse is to serve the existing membership with improved facilities, and is not expected to substantially change employee or member use of the facility.
 As a result, the proposed 146 stall parking area is sufficient and the proposed parking conforms with Town requirements.

-"The addition of the 3.44 acre parcel which was granted relief from the ZBA to maintain two (2) dwellings on one lot.
+This comment is excerpted as follows: "The addition of the 3.44 acre parcel which was granted relief from the ZBA to maintain two (2) dwellings on one lot.
 An increase to lot yield is not automatic.
 Remove "..., thus increasing the yield further."
 The yield map should be revised to include the 3.44 acre parcel.)"